nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter13_chapter_13_spiritual_authority.md

 <!-- p193 -->
-2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="28" data-verses="18-20" data-lang="en" data-version="NKJV">Matthew 28:18-20</span>.
+2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="28" data-verses="18-20" data-lang="en" data-version="NKJV">Matthew 28:18-20</span>.
 How does Jesus’ authority form the foundation of the Great Commission?
 What does this mean for us as disciples?

 <!-- p194 -->